MCPHub LabRegistrydrawio-mcp-server

 The server provides MCP tools for:

-• Diagram modification - add/edit/delete shapes, edges, and labels
+• Diagram modification - add/edit/delete shapes, edges, and labels on a target page

 • Layer management - create, switch, and organize layers